MartinPankraz/DSAGTechXChange25/1-copilot-getting-started/student/Quest2.md

 ![Enter Description](../images/EnterDescription.jpg)

-Under the *Inputs* tabe, add the following text into the Description box so that Gen AI knows how to set the input for the flow:
+Under the *Inputs* tab, add the following text into the Description box so that Gen AI knows how to set the input for the flow:

 ````text
 Product Category.
 Only one single category can be chosen as input from this list.
 It is case-sensitive and must be written exactly like below: Accessories, Notebooks, Laser Printers, Mice, Keyboards, Mousepads, Scanners, Speakers, Headsets, Software, PCs, Smartphones, Tablets, Servers, Projectors, MP3 Players, Camcorders